HaigBishop/redvals/README.md

 Tool for obtaining and accessing Relative Evolutionary Divergence (RED) values from GTDB phylogenetic trees.

-## GTDB r226 Warning
-There appears to be an issue with the GTDB release 226 data, which only affects the archaeal tree.
-The corresponding RED values file (`gtdbtk_r226_ar53.tsv`) seems to use a different root to the tree file, which leads to the lack of RED values for two internal nodes.
-When you run `decorate_from_tsv()` with the r226 files, `redvals` will detect this and warn you.
-You will be given the option to ignore the issue and proceed.
-If you choose to ignore it, the undecorated nodes will be assigned an arbitrary RED value of 0.8.

-Please be aware that because of this, the pre-computed decorated archaeal tree for r226 provided in this repository (`decorated_trees/bac120_r226_decorated.pkl`) is also affected by this arbitrary value and should be used with caution.

 ## Set Up
 1. Clone repository
 ```